morsecodemedia/morsecodemirror/README.md

 **Shopping Lists**
 Description needed...

+**Package Tracking**
+I use [Slice](https://www.slice.com/) for tracking all of my online orders.
+They also offer a price-watch feature.
+If you order something and that product drops in proce withnin a certain amountd of time, they will notify you, with the proper contact information to see about getting a refund of the distance.
+They have an API, so of coulrse this has been added to the feature list.

 **Basic Reminders**
 Description needed...

 **Finances**
 Fiat and Crypto currencies.
+Description needed...

+**Sports Scores**
 Description needed...

 **Smart Home**
 - **Thermostats & Zones**